QData/FastSK/README.md

 	year = {2020},
 	doi = {10.1101/2020.04.21.053975},
 	publisher = {Cold Spring Harbor Laboratory},
 	abstract = {Gapped k-mer kernels with Support Vector Machines (gkm-SVMs) have achieved strong predictive performance on regulatory DNA sequences on modestly-sized training sets.
 However, existing gkm-SVM algorithms suffer from the slow kernel computation time, as they depend exponentially on the sub-sequence feature-length, number of mismatch positions, and the task{\textquoteright}s alphabet size.
 		 In this work, we introduce a fast and scalable algorithm for calculating gapped k-mer string kernels.
 Our method, named FastSK, uses a simplified kernel formulation that decomposes the kernel calculation into a set of independent counting operations over the possible mismatch positions.
 This simplified decomposition allows us to devise a fast Monte Carlo approximation that rapidly converges.
 		  FastSK can scale to much greater feature lengths, allows us to consider more mismatches, and is performant on a variety of sequence analysis tasks.
 On 10 DNA transcription factor binding site (TFBS) prediction datasets, FastSK consistently matches or outperforms the state-of-the-art gkmSVM-2.0 algorithms in AUC, while achieving average speedups in kernel computation of 100 times and speedups of 800 times for large feature lengths.
-We further show that FastSK outperforms character-level recurrent and convolutional neural networks across all 10 TFBS tasks.
+We further show that FastSK outperforms character-level recurrent and convolutional neural
+		    networks across all 10 TFBS tasks.
 We then extend FastSK to 7 English medical named entity recognition datasets and 10 protein remote homology detection datasets.
 FastSK consistently matches or outperforms these baselines.
 Our algorithm is available as a Python package and as C++ source code.
 		    (Available for download at https://github.com/Qdata/FastSK/.
-Install with the command make or pip install)Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2020/04/23/2020.04.21.053975},
+Install with the command make or pip install) }, URL = {https://www.biorxiv.org/content/early/2020/04/23/2020.04.21.053975},
 	eprint = {https://www.biorxiv.org/content/early/2020/04/23/2020.04.21.053975.full.pdf},
 	journal = {bioRxiv}